 The extra work and risk involved will inevitably mean that selling without title absolute will affect your property value.

-It may be simpler to use a professional property purchasing company, such as Yes Homebuyers, who have vast experience of all kinds of property sales and can proceed much quicker than a standard solicitor is able to.
-Call Kelvin on 0808 250 6798 to find out what they can do for you.
+It may be simpler to sell your house quickly, using a professional property purchasing company such as ourselves.
+We have vast experience of all kinds of property sales and can proceed much quicker than a standard buyer will be able to.